ckan/ckan/doc/maintaining/datastore.rst

 ---------------------------------------------------
-Xloader(or Express Loader)
+XLoader(or Express Loader)
 ---------------------------------------------------

-Express Loader(or Xloader) is designed as a replacement for DataPusher because it offers ten times the speed and more robustness.
-You can loads CSV (and similar) data into CKAN's DataStore.
+Express Loader(or XLoader) is designed as a replacement for DataPusher because it offers ten times the speed and more robustness.
+You can load CSV (and similar) data into CKAN's DataStore.
 XLoader pipes the CSV file directly into PostgreSQL using COPY.

 To install this please look at the docs here: https://github.com/ckan/ckanext-xloader